spiral/security/README.md

 $this->container->set(ActorInterface::class, User::findByPK(1));
 ```

-> You can also use container scope() method in middlewares to set actor only for specific part of your code.
+> You can also use container replace() method in middlewares to set actor only for specific part of your code.

 Usage in code: